Learning phase transitions from regression uncertainty: A new regression-based machine learning approach for automated detection of phases of matter: Reveal intermediate phases from regression uncertainty

-At this stage one may incline to associate the two minima of regression uncertainty $U(T)$ shown in Fig.~\ref{fig:Clock}(b) or Fig.~\ref{fig:Clock}(c) to the two transition points of the six-state or seven-state clock model.
-But thanks to the interpretability of LFRU, we know that the two minima of regression uncertainty $U(T)$ should correspond to the two maxima of the response function associated with the temperature, i.e., the heat capacity $C(T)$, which is indeed the case as shown by the vertical lines in Fig.~\ref{fig:Clock}(b) and Fig.~\ref{fig:Clock}(c).
-Noticing that the phase transitions associated with the intermediate phase in these two models are of the BKT type, i.e., driven by topological defects \citep{Ziqian_Li_PRE_2020,Miyajima_PRB_2021,Hostetler_PRD_2021}, the positions of the two maxima of heat capacity $C(T)$ in fact do not exactly match the critical temperatures \citep{Ziqian_Li_PRE_2020}, indicating that the positions of the two minima of regression uncertainty $U(T)$ in Fig.~\ref{fig:Clock}(b) and Fig.~\ref{fig:Clock}(c) should not be interpreted as the BKT transition points.
-This on the one hand clarifies that quantitatively identifying critical points via LFRU is restricted to continuous phase transitions, and on the other hand provides data-driven evidence that the transitions in these systems are not of the Landau type, corroborating recent investigations \citep{Ziqian_Li_PRE_2020,Miyajima_PRB_2021,Hostetler_PRD_2021}.
+At this stage one may incline to associate the two minima of regression uncertainty $U(T)$ shown in Fig.~\ref{fig:Clock}(c) or Fig.~\ref{fig:Clock}(d) with the two transition points of the six-state or seven-state clock model.
+But thanks to the physical interpretability of LFRU's outputs, it is clear that the two minima of regression uncertainty $U(T)$ should correspond to the two maxima of the system's response function with respect to $T$, i.e., the heat capacity $C(T)$, which is indeed the case as shown by the vertical lines in Figs.~\ref{fig:Clock}(c) and \ref{fig:Clock}(d).
+Noticing that the phase transitions associated with the intermediate phase in these two models are of the BKT type, i.e., driven by topological defects \citep{Ziqian_Li_PRE_2020,Hostetler_PRD_2021}, the positions of the two maxima of heat capacity $C(T)$ in fact do not exactly match the critical temperatures \citep{Ziqian_Li_PRE_2020,Hostetler_PRD_2021}, indicating that the positions of the two minima of regression uncertainty $U(T)$ in Figs.~\ref{fig:Clock}(c) and \ref{fig:Clock}(d) should not be interpreted as the BKT transition points.
+This on the one hand clarifies that quantitatively identifying critical points via LFRU is restricted to continuous phase transitions, and on the other hand provides data-driven evidence that the transitions in these systems are not of the Landau type, corroborating recent investigations \citep{Hong_PRE_2020,Ziqian_Li_PRE_2020,Hostetler_PRD_2021,Miyajima_PRB_2021}.

-Finally, we remark that the implementation of LFRU is robust against different choices of the NN architecture.
-All the machine learning results presented in Fig.~\ref{fig:Ising} and Fig.~\ref{fig:Clock} are obtained by employing a widely-used standard NN called ``ResNet'' \citep{Kaiming_He_IEEE_CVPR_2016}.
-In Supplemental Material \citep{Supplemental_Material}, we present the same analysis employing another type of widely-used standard NN called ``GoogLeNet'' \citep{Szegedy_IEEE_CVPR_2015}, and their corresponding results agree very well with each other.
-This suggests that state-of-art developments in the field of artificial intelligence and data science can be readily exploited to automatically detect phases of matter in an interpretable manner via LFRU.
+Finally, another remarkable aspect of LFRU's implementation to highlight is the robustness against different choices of the NN architecture.
+All the machine learning results presented in Fig.~\ref{fig:Ising} and Fig.~\ref{fig:Clock} are obtained by employing a widely-used NN that is known as ResNet \citep{Kaiming_He_IEEE_CVPR_2016}.
+In Appendix \ref{sec:Training}, the same analysis is performed employing another type of widely-used NN that is known as GoogLeNet \citep{Szegedy_IEEE_CVPR_2015}.
+Their corresponding results agree very well with each other, suggesting that state-of-the-art developments in the field of artificial intelligence and data science can be readily exploited to automatically detect phases of matter in a physically interpretable manner via LFRU.